Angaraka – Mars – Indian Mythology

 Angaraka holds significant influence in Hindu astrology, where his position is believed to affect courage, strength, and leadership qualities in an individual’s horoscope.
 He is often invoked by those seeking protection, courage, and success in martial endeavors.
 His association with Tuesday makes this day sacred for devotees who perform rituals and prayers to appease him.

-Worshiping Angaraka is believed to mitigate malefic effects of Mars in one’s astrological chart, particularly those who face challenges associated with Mangal Dosha (a condition in Vedic astrology caused by the unfavorable positioning of Mars).
+Worshiping Angaraka is believed to mitigate malefic effects of Mars in one’s astrological chart, particularly those who face challenges associated with Mangal Dosha.
+You can explore more about Angaraka’s full mythological profile here, including his astrological significance, origin tales, and sacred observances.

 Leave a Comment